wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 **Congratulations**, you've created a staging Azure container for Customer Insights.

-## Task 5: Create a new Azure Synapse link
+## Task 5: Create a new Azure Synapse Link

-In this task, you'll create a new Microsoft Azure Synapse link to connect your Dataverse environment to your Azure storage account.
+In this task, you'll create a new Microsoft Azure Synapse Link to connect your Dataverse environment to your Azure storage account.
 We create this link to be able to use this data as our source CDM folder in our Azure Data Factory data flow.

 1. Use an In-Private or Incognito window and go to [Power Apps](https://make.powerapps.com/?azure-portal=true).